|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Big Five South African Guided Safaris Tours

 We head directly to the Kruger National Park.
+We will collect you from the O R Tambo International Airport or from your overnight accommodation in Johannesburg and travel through the Highveld industrial, mining and agricultural areas.
+Our guide will make this section interesting, adding value with his interpretation of the local history and sights.
+The scenery is flat but changes as we approach the Drakensberg Escarpment, where we drop down to the Lowveld through scenic passes.
+This Drakensberg Escarpment area has scenic vistas over the Lowveld of the Kruger National Park.
+Kruger National Park.
 The world-renowned Kruger National Park offers a wildlife experience that ranks among the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivalled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.

 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 Kruger Park is an excellent venue with good sightings of lion, elephant, giraffe, zebra, wildebeest, warthog, baboon, monkey, hippo and impala regularly seen.
 The more elusive animals like leopard and wild dog are an exciting find.

 We will go on a sunset drive in an open safari vehicle on one of the evenings, this to enhance the possibility of seeing the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the smaller cats, owls and nightjars.
 These drives are conducted by SANParks, the organisation tasked with running this Park.